 – The determination of the quality of synthesized speech in an instrumental way, e.g. using the objective perceptual methods, is an interesting topic in this Question as well as methods for objective prediction of speech intelligibility.

+– Development of strategies and objective methods for the purpose of determining the root cause of a specific problem cause of a specific problem with a telecommunication link and defining corresponding diagnostic functions.

 – This Question analyses and recommends methods, metrics and procedures for statistical evaluation, qualification and comparison of objective quality prediction models.
 These statistics can be applied to objective prediction models which can be translated to an estimated subjective judgment of a dedicated subjective test procedure.
 This Question discusses frameworks, metrics and example procedures for those statistical analyses and reporting.
 Furthermore, this question gives guidance to develop quality prediction models in general and specifically by means of machine learning and artificial intelligence as in P.MLGuide.

 Tasks